 Now you must exercise extreme patience.
 You should refrain from harvesting any rhubarb the first year.
 It’s hard, but it is critical to establishing productive plants.
 Clip the flower stalks and remove seed stalks immediately.
 Seed stalks will normally form later in the summer; they are tall, round and thick and look quite different than the edible leaf stalks.
 In the second year, in the early spring, you can harvest a few leaf stalks (petioles) as they reach finger thickness, but leave the majority on the plant to enhance root development.
 From the third year on you can harvest as much as you want.

 Now, if you live in the desert regions like Northern and Western Texas, Southern Arizona and parts of New Mexico: you, too, can grow rhubarb, but as an annual rather than a perennial.
 If planting in sandy soil, plant the crown a little deeper than normal.
 You will be planting in the early fall as the nights start to cool and harvesting in the late fall and early winter.
-You may want to choose a spot with dappled shade or mostly morning and early afternoon sun, but if you have to plant in full sun, you can use a
+You may want to choose a spot with dappled shade or mostly morning and early afternoon sun, but if you have to plant in full sun, you can use a when necessary.